av1155/homelab/kubernetes/README.md

 ### 4) Generate kube-vip static pod on **master-02** and **master-03**

-Same commands on each of the other masters.
+Run the same commands on each of the other masters.

 **On master-02:**